anniejw6/crackthecode_site/_posts/2018-02-01-call-for-speakers.md

 ##### Who are we looking for?

-Women and gender non-conforming people who work in progressive data, analytics, and technology! **First time speakers are particularly welcome!**

 You might be ...

 * an analyst, engineer, data manager, or another technical role